 - Type conda install -c anaconda pandas and hit enter

 We can also use the Anaconda Navigator.
-First, select Environments, and click on the environment in which we want to install Pandas.
-When we have selected our environment we select “all” in the drop-down menu (next to button “channels”, see image below).
+First, select ‘Environments‘ and click on the environment in which you want to install Pandas.
+Once we have selected our environment, we select “all” from the drop-down menu (next to the “Channels” button, see image below).
 Now, we can search for “pandas” and select it.
 Finally, we hit the apply button in the bottom right corner of the Anaconda Navigator.

-Before we continue this Pandas Dataframe tutorial with how to create a Pandas dataframe, we are going to learn how to install pandas using pip.
+Before we continue with this Pandas Dataframe tutorial on creating a Pandas dataframe, we will learn how to install Pandas using pip.
 It’s pretty simple;

 - Open up a command prompt and,